Moving Large Household Items

 - Car cover

-The documentation required for transporting a vehicle is dependent on whether your move is domestic or international, and therefore each circumstance will require different paperwork.
-Your Westmount Moving consultant will discuss all documentation requirements based on your transportation needs and help you complete all necessary documents.
+The documentation required for transporting a vehicle is dependent on whether your move is domestic or international, and therefore each circumstance will require different documentation.
+Your Westmount Moving consultant will discuss all requirements based on your transportation needs and help you complete all necessary paperwork.

 Vehicle Condition Report

-When your vehicle is picked up for transport, a Vehicle Condition Report will need to be completed and signed by you and the driver.
+When your vehicle is picked up for transport, a Vehicle Condition Report is to be completed and signed by you and the driver.
 This report includes the following information:

 - Pickup location

 - Vehicle identification number (VIN)

 - A report of the condition of the vehicle (including scratches, dents, paint condition, etc).
 It is always recommended that you keep a copy of this report.

 When moving a leased vehicle, you will require a letter of permission from the leasing company that outlines their permission to move the leased automobile to another city or province.
 Leasing companies typically do not allow their vehicles to be moved to or from the United States or to foreign countries, therefore it is important that you speak with your leasing company before organizing this type of transportation.

 Download vehicle moving tips in printer friendly PDF format